Raaz1630/CB_project/README.md

   **Database Integration:** PostgreSQL is used in production, while H2 is used for testing purposes.

-  **Artifact Management:** The project utilizes AWS CodeArtifact and Amazon S3 to store versioned build artifacts.
+  **Artifact Management:** The project utilizes Amazon S3 to store versioned build artifacts.

   **Automated CI/CD Pipeline:** The CI/CD pipeline is implemented using AWS CodeBuild, facilitating automated builds, testing, and deployments.